PERFEXION17/MS4L/NOTES.md

 NOTES FOR MS4L

-Click on image > Redirect to Whatsapp(DM) > Type out a default text.
+Click on link > Redirect to Whatsapp(DM) > Type out a default text.
-Each image has a unique text
+Each link has a unique text

 CATEGORIES
 Underwear:lingerie,bra,pants,shapers,boxers,singlets